UM2300/project2-1/README.md

 9. Once a player/agent has met a winning condition, the game is over and an end screen is displayed.

+--- In order to run EXPERIMENTS of the different agents playing against each other:---

+Follow the instructions given above regarding opening the project.

+1. For Baseline vs MCTS, run the "Baseline_VS_MCTS.java" file.

+2. For MCTS vs Hybrid, run the "MCTS_VS_Hybrid.java" file.

+3. For Hybrid vs Baseline, run the "Hybrid_VS_Baseline.java" file.

 Enjoy!